Piggeldi2013/n8n-timeout-patch/README.md

     - FETCH_KEEPALIVE_TIMEOUT=65000
 ```

-You may also push that file into your docker image - I didn't as I would like to be able to configure / change things later without beeing forced to build the image again.

 ---

-Thats it - now your long running LLM-Calls should go thorugh.
+That's it - now your long running LLM-Calls should go through when the docker container is restarted.